 Louisiana GED Requirements

-In Louisiana, to earn your high school equivalency diploma, you need to pass the four subject tests that make up the GED test.
+To earn your Louisiana GED high school equivalency diploma, you need to pass the four subject tests that make up the GED test.
 You can take the GED exam online or in a testing center.

-To register for the four GED® you need to create an account on the website GED.com.
+To register for the four GED® subtests, you need to create an account on the website GED.com.

 Online GED Classes